numpy/numpy/.github/CONTRIBUTING.md

 Suggested ways to work on your development version (compile and run the tests without interfering with system packages) are described in ``doc/source/dev/development_environment.rst``.

+### A note on feature enhancements/API changes

+1. If you are looking to enhance features or make any API changes please note that NumPy prefers not to add new APIs but instead leave these to more specialized packages.
+2. If you would like to add a new feature please make sure you raise the feature in our mailing list first to get alignment.
+You can sign up for the mailing list [here](https://mail.python.org/mailman/listinfo/numpy-discussion).